umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Migrate-Existing-Site/part-1.md

 ![Local /App_Data](images/App_data-DELETE.png)

 That was it!
-Now you are ready to start the actual migraion process.
+Now you are ready to start the actual migraion process, or in other words: **now the real fun begins!**

 [Up next: Merge with your Cloud project](part-2.md)